amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 # OPERATIONS

 Ordinary engineering slide rules provide arithmetic, logarithmic, exponential, and trigonometric functions.
 Some advanced models provide hyperbolic functions.
-More specialised models provide field-specific functions: electronic, electrical, mechanical, chemical, civil, and so forth.
-Here, I shall ignore the field-specific functions.
+More models provide speciality-specific functions: electronic, electrical, mechanical, chemical, civil, and so forth.
+Here, I shall ignore such speciality-specific rules.

 ## *arithmetic*

 The impetus for the slide rule's invention was to expedite $×$ and $÷$.
 These arithmetic operations were performed using the $C$ and the $D$ scales.
 Over time, slide rule designers had created numerous scales that augment the $C$ and $D$ scales: reciprocal $CI$ and $DI$; folded $CF$ and $DF$; and folded reciprocal $CIF$ and $DIF$.
-Together these scales expedite chained arithmetic operations.

 In 1775, [Thomas Everard](https://www.si.edu/object/nmah_1127892), an English excise officer, inverted the logarithmic scale, thus paving the way for the reciprocal $CI$ and $DI$ scales that run from right to left.
 Using $D$ and $C$, $a ÷ b$ is computed as $a_D - b_C$.
 But using $D$ and $CI$, this expression is computed as $a_D + b_{CI}$:

 - $a ÷ b = log(a) - log(b) = log(a) + log(\frac{1}{b})$

 The $CF$, $DF$, $CIF$, and $DIF$ scales are called "folded", because they fold the $C$, $D$, $CI$, and $DI$ scales, respectively, at $\pi$, thereby shifting the $1$ mark to the middle of the scale.
-The following photograph shows these auxiliary arithmetic scales on the slide.
+The following photograph shows these auxiliary scales on the slide.

 ![folded and inverted scales](./figures/SlideRules/K&E4081-3/DSC00176.JPG)

-These auxiliary arithmetic scales often reduce the slide and cursor movement distances considerably, thereby speeding up computations.
-But I shall not present the detailed procedures on using these scales, because they are procedural optimisations not essential to understanding slide rule fundamentals.
+These auxiliary scales often reduce slide and cursor movement distances considerably, thereby speeding up computations.
+But I shall not present the detailed procedures on using these auxiliary scales, because they are procedural optimisations not essential to understanding slide rule fundamentals.
 Interested readers may refer to the user's manuals, which are listed in the resource section at the end of the article.

 ## *logarithmic*

 The logarithmic scale is the irony of the slide rule.
 The $log$ function is nonlinear.
 But since the slide rule is built upon this same nonlinear scale, the $L$ scale appears linear on the slide rule.

-To compute a logarithm, say $log(2)$, one simply places the hairline on the $2$ mark on the $D$ logarithmic scale, and read the result on the $L$ arithmetic scale.
-See the photograph below.
+To compute $log(2)$, we manipulate the slide rule as follows:

+1. $D$—Place the cursor hairline on the *argument* $2$ on the $D$ scale.
+2. $L$—Read under the hairline the *result* $0.301$ on the $L$ scale.
+This computes $log(2) = 0.301$.

 ![log(2)](./figures/SlideRules/K&E4081-3/log-2.jpg)